bifurcation/redistributable-jwks/draft-barnes-oauth-pika.md

 sense that an intermediate certificate would be, so that they can be verified without the issuer being online and reachable.

-We also define a simple syntax for referencing signed issuer keys in metadata documents such as OIDC Discovery metadata and SD-JWT-VC issuer metadata.
+We also define a simple syntax for referencing PIKAs keys in metadata documents such as OIDC Discovery metadata and SD-JWT-VC issuer metadata.

 ## Use Case: End-to-End Security